yich7045/SLAC_ViT/README.md

 # SLAC_ViT
-Replaced CNN encoder with ViT
+Replaced CNN encoder with ViT\
+More progress is on the way